Megasporoporia tamilnaduensis K. Kezo, M. Kaliyaperumal, S. Gunaseelan, Xue W. Wang & L.W. Zhou., sp. nov

 Holotype: MUBL4022

-Description: Basidiocarps annual, resupinate, without odor or flavor when fresh, becoming corky upon drying, up to 9 cm long, 2.5 cm wide and 1.5 mm thick at the center.
-Margin white (5A1) when fresh becoming yellowish white (4A2) on drying, up to 0.5mm wide.
-Pore surface reddish white (7A2) when fresh to brownish grey (6C3) on drying; pores round to angular, 1-2 per mm; dissepiments thin.
+Basidiomes annual, resupinate, without odor or flavor when fresh, becoming corky upon drying, up to 9 cm long, 2.5 cm wide and 1.5 mm thick at the centre.
+Margin white (5A1) when fresh becoming yellowish white (4A2) on drying, up to 0.5 mm wide.
+Pore surface reddish white (7A2) when fresh to brownish grey (6C3) on drying; pores round to angular, 1–2 per mm; dissepiments thin.
 Context duplex without black line, yellowish white (4A2) towards substrate, white (5A1) towards the tube, up to 0.5 mm thick.
-Tubes concolorous with the pore surface concolorous, up to 1 mm long.
+Tubes concolorous with the pore surface, up to 1 mm long.

-Notes: Megasporoporia tamilnaduensis (MUBL4022) share similarities with M. bannaensis (Li and cui, 2013) by sharing annual, resupinate basidiocarp and pores size (1-2/mm) however, the former differs by the presence of dendrohyphidia and smaller basidiospore size (9.5-) 9.7 – 11.5 (-12) × (3.3-) 3.5 – 4 (-4.2) μm).
-The spore size of M. tamilnaduensis and M. inflate are similar however, the latter has smaller pore size (2-3/mm) and lacks dendrohyphidia (Wang et al, 2021).
-Our Indian species shares similar pore size with M. setulosa but latter varies by having larger basidiospore (10 – 14 × 4.2 – 5.7 μm) and absences of dendrohyphidia (Lira et al. 2021).
-M. tamilnaduensis share similar basidiospore and pore size with M. neosetula but the latter varies in the absence of dendrohyphaidia and homogenous context (Lira et al. 2021).
-M. minuta varies from M. tamilnaduensis by small pores (6–8/mm), narrowly ovoid basidiospores, lack hyphal pegs, dendrohyphidia and tetrahedric or polyhedric crystals (Zhou and Dai 2008).
+Notes: Megasporoporia tamilnaduensis (MUBL4022) shares similarities with M. bannaensis (Li and Cui 2013) by annual, resupinate basidiomes and pores size (1–2 per mm).
+However, the former differs by the presence of dendrohyphidia and smaller basidiospore size (9.5–12×3.3–4.2 μm).
+The spore size of M. tamilnaduensis and M. inflate are similar; however, the latter has smaller pore size (2–3 per mm) and lacks dendrohyphidia (Wang et al. 2021b).
+Our Indian species shares similar pore size with M. setulosa but the latter varies by having larger basidiospore (10–14×4.2–5.7 μm) and absence of dendrohyphidia (Lira et al. 2021).
+Megasporoporia tamilnaduensis share similar basidiospore and pore size with M. neosetula, but the latter varies in the absence of dendrohyphidia and homogenous context (Lira et al. 2021).
+Megasporoporia minuta varies from M. tamilnaduensis by small pores (6–8 per mm), narrowly ovoid basidiospores, and lack of hyphal pegs, dendrohyphidia and tetrahedric or polyhedric crystals (Zhou and Dai 2008).

-Fig 1: Microscopic structures of Megasporoporia tamilnaduensis (drawn from the holotype). a Basidiomata. b1 Duplex Context. b2 Tube layer. c Pore surface. d Cross section of hymenium. e Crystals. f Dendrohyphidia. g Basidioles. h Basidia. i Basidiospores. j Phloxine. k Water. l Cotton blue. m Melzer.
+Figure 1 – Microscopic structures of Megasporoporia tamilnaduensis (MUBL4022, holotype). a Basidiomata. b1 Duplex Context. b2 Tube layer. c Pore surface. d Cross section of hymenium. e Crystals. f Dendrohyphidia. g Basidioles. h Basidia. i Basidiospores. j Phloxine. k Water. l Cotton blue. m Melzer.
 Scale bars: b-c = 1 mm, d-m = 10 μm